perses/website/docs/blog/posts/community-dashboards.md

 * Jsonnet has a steep learning curve.
 It’s not a conventional Turing-complete programming language, and often makes it hard for downstream users of mixins to be able to do any sort of customization on their dashboards;

-* Mixin jsonnet is completely detached from the actual application code.
+* Mixin Jsonnet is completely detached from the actual application code.
 It was introduced as a way to maintain dashboarding config for code that you are deploying side by side, to ensure it never goes out of sync.
 However, many mixins are rarely updated, even when the code is - sometimes these are maintained out of the tree.
-And jsonnet cannot use Go structs, so there is no automatic validation during code changes.
+And Jsonnet cannot use Go structs, so there is no automatic validation during code changes.
 Thus keeping mixins accurate and reliable demands a lot of effort.;

 * Adoption has also been uneven.
 A good example of this is kube-prometheus stack, built with Jsonnet, where many users bypass it entirely and only fetch the rendered YAML from that repository, then doing any sort of changes with tools like Kustomize instead.
 This undermines the original goal of reuse and standardization.

-In the end the result is, despite the promise of reusable dashboards, the reality is there’s still not a widely used solution for automatic dashboards creation.
+The end result is, that despite the promise of reusable dashboards, the reality is there’s still not a widely used solution for automatic dashboards creation.

-## Perses Kubecon Recap - Maybe there’s a better way to build Dashboards
+## Perses KubeCon EU Recap - Maybe there’s a better way to build Dashboards

 During **KubeCon EU 2025** in London, two of Perses’ core maintainers, Nicolas Takashi and Antoine Thébaud, shared how Perses is changing the way engineers develop and manage dashboards as code.
 Their talk covered the power of the Open Dashboard Model, how to use strongly typed code with the Perses Go SDK, and why this approach fits naturally into CI/CD pipelines using modern GitOps practices.
 If you didn’t get a chance to watch it live, you can watch the full session [here](http://youtube.com/watch?v=7h70Olo5Uzk).